FAIRYCOREKVLT/Wiretap/README.md

 Simple mic wiretap imitation with output through Telegram bot.
 Recording starts if sound passes threshold and stops after 5 secs of silence.
+May be used in combination with keylogger (https://github.com/FAIRYCOREKVLT/Keylogger).

 1. Run install.py to install required Python libraries
 2. Regulate THRESHOLD and SILENCE_TIMEOUT in wiretap.py if needed